PROTOTYPE TO PRODUCTION

 In Spring of 2017, we moved!
 Good afternoon, I hope you are doing well today.
 It’s been a little while since our last correspondence and I wanted to check in and say hello and let you know what’s new with Protocast.
 We have a lot going on these days.
 It’s been a very busy summer getting moved into our new 50,000 sq ft building.

-Just a reminder that we have you covered for all of your foundry and machine shop related needs: Aluminum, magnesium, zinc & stainless steel – Investment casting – Precision Airset Sand Mold – RPM Casting – 3D Printed Sand – CNC Machining – Tool Cutting – Zeiss CMM Inspection.
-Plus, Protocast is ISO 9001:2008 certified and ITAR registered.
-Not to brag, but…
+December of 2020: Just a reminder that we have you covered for all of your foundry and machine shop related needs: Aluminum, magnesium, zinc & stainless steel – Investment casting – Precision Airset Sand Mold – 3D Printed Sand – CNC Machining – Tool Cutting – Zeiss CMM Inspection.
+Plus, Protocast is AS9100:2016 and ISO 9001:2015 certified and ITAR registered.
+Not to brag, but… we have your needs for Non-Ferrous Cast and Machined.

 I look forward to hearing from you and working with you again in the very near future.
 Feel free to contact me with any questions.
 It’ll be great to hear from you!